Coleus plants with their bright colors, a wide variety of foliage colors, leaf shapes and forms are easy to grow and durable.

-Many grow coleus plants in garden beds as annuals or planted in pots to create dramatic, colorful borders in full sun, bright light and some in partial shade.
+Many grow coleus in garden beds as annuals or planted in pots to create dramatic, colorful borders in full sun, bright light and some in partial shade.

 Coleus is ideal for anyone who wants color in a hurry – in the garden, around the patio or as an indoor plant.

-There’s no need to wait for flowers; the leaf color of the foliage is the coleus plant calling card.
+There’s no need to wait for flowers; the leaf color of the foliage is the coleus calling card.